Glycerol dehydrogenase (acceptor)

-Thus, the two substrates of this enzyme are glycerol and acceptor, whereas its two products are glycerone and reduced acceptor.
+The two substrates of this enzyme are glycerol and an electron acceptor.
+Its products are dihydroxyacetone and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is glycerol:acceptor 1-oxidoreductase.
 This enzyme is also called glycerol:(acceptor) 1-oxidoreductase.
 It employs one cofactor, PQQ.